 GPF Brazil partnered with faith groups and music schools to provide workshops empowering youth with leadership training, capacity-building education and volunteer opportunities to expand their sense of ownership and the power of social action.

 By instilling young people with moral and innovative leadership capacities, the collaborative programs inspire the upcoming generation to take initiative in creating solutions to the social and economic issues in their local communities starting with transformation within themselves.

-United under the vision of GPF, partners like PROPEB School of Music, the music band Triumfo from the Military Police youth and the Evangelical Church Assembly of God, gathered educators, parents and youth leaders last July to coordinate the participation of youth volunteer groups in the planning of a square community festival called Viver Cidade-Mao Amiga (Appreciate the city with an helping hands).
+United under the vision of GPF, partners like PROPEB School of Music, the music band Triumfo from the Military Police youth and the Evangelical Church Assembly of God, gathered educators, parents and youth leaders last July to coordinate the participation of youth volunteer groups in the planning of a square community festival called Viver Cidade-Mao Amiga (appreciate the city with helping hands).
 The ongoing effort will display local culinary vendors, beauty workshops, music programs and games for children and families.